adit-prawira/sltk-robot-project/README.md

 # sltk-robot-project

-### IMPORTANT NOTE: To run the simulation you are required to have MATLAB IDE.
+#### IMPORTANT NOTE: To run the simulation you are required to have MATLAB IDE.

-#### Follow the following steps after you already owned the MATLAB IDE
+## Setup and Installation for Add-Ons and Simulation

 **STEP 1:** If you have the MATLAB IDE installed into your computer and go to Home tab and click "Add-Ons".